Pinnacles National Park centers around a bunch of rugged red rocks in California. Those rocks are all that's left of a 23,000,000-year-old volcano.

 - Hiking: The park has more than 30 miles of trails.
 They range from easy, flat walks to strenuous climbs.
 Park rangers can help you choose the best one for you.

 - Caves: Pinnacles has two tunnel-like caverns that were created when massive boulders fell into a narrow ravine.
 They're a feature some children especially love.
 Bear Gulch Cave is near the east entrance.
 The Balconies Cave is reached by hiking from the west.
 The caves are sometimes closed to protect resident bats or because of floods.
-Check their current status.

 - Wildflowers: Some years, wildflowers put on an enthusiastic display at Pinnacles.
 In fact, it's the only time of year that the park gets crowded.
-You can check the current bloom status on their website.

-- California Condors are the "rock star" animals at Pinnacles National Park.
+- California condors are the "rock star" animals at Pinnacles National Park.
 You can often see them soaring far overhead on their 9.5-foot wide wings, looking for food.

 - Bees: Of all the animals found at Pinnacles, the bees may be the most interesting.
 Some 400 species arrive in late spring to feed on the blooming wildflowers.
 They range from the size of a mosquito to the size of a peanut shell.
 If you go at the right time, you could see more than 200 kinds of the buzzing insects just by hiking 2.3 miles on the Old Pinnacles Trail.